jaspervdj/patat/README.md

 #### Native Images support

-`patat-0.8.0.0` and newer include images support for some terminal emulators.
+Version 0.8 and later include images support for some terminal emulators.

 ```markdown
 ---